stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

 Timeline: 6 days

-Development Process:
+##My Development Process:
-#1 Game Logic
+1.)
+Game Logic
 I began with creating the game logic to implement the game.
-However, I wrote my game using the DOM instead of storing my data in the arrays.
-Luckily, I had allocated 2 days to create my basic game function.
+However, I wrote my game using the DOM instead of storing my data in the arrays on the first day.
+Luckily, I had allocated 2 days to create my basic game function and had enough time to craft up a simole tic tac toe game function.
-#2 Building the Game UI
+2.)
+Building the Game UI
 I created a workable gameboard representation which handled user actions.
-#3 Implementing Authentication
+3.)
+Implementing Authentication
 I followed the Authentication template repo we worked on in class and changed some code to fit my authentication UI implementation.
 I had allocated 2 days to create this part.
+In reality this took 4 days and a ton of issue queue.
-#4 Linking the Game to the Games API
+4.)
+Linking the Game to the Games API
 I struggled a lot without linking up the game files to the auth files.
 There was a lot of ground that we didn’t cover in class that was needed to make things work.
 Issue queues became my best friend.

-Functions that were needed:
+Basic functions that were needed in my game:
 * A set of states of the game.
 In our game, each state would represent a certain configuration of the grid.
 * 2 players which are the agents playing the game.
 In Tic-Tac-Toe there’s only two players: the human player and the AI.
 * A finite set of actions: only one action a player can do which is put his/her letter on an empty cell.